Getting started

 Assign your evaluation framework

-This is covered in the next step.
+Covered in the next step.
 You can always update the framework later.

 5. Choose an evaluation framework